"The body says what words cannot."

 The Body as Container

 The Warrior's body contains rage, grief, terror, shame.
 He feels these without being overwhelmed or acting them out.
-He withstands discomfort and remains present through challenge.
 His grounded presence creates safety for others.

 Feeling and Transforming